dart-lang/site-www/src/language/class-modifiers.md

 Use the `interface` modifier to define an interface.
 Interface classes can be implemented outside of the current library, but not extended.
 This guarantees:

+- All members of the class must have an implementation.
 - Users of the API are prevented from overriding a subset of methods.
 - A solution to the [fragile base class problem][], or the freedom to change the interface's implementation, because there are no inherited member implementations